zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 - Propshaft ensures that the latest compiled assets are served to the browser whenever a request is made.

-For these setups, running `./bin/dev` starts both the Rails server and the asset bundler's development server.
+For these setups, running `./bin/dev` starts both the Zoisite server and the asset bundler's development server.

 In either case, Propshaft ensures that changes to your assets are reflected as